Food and drink

 In the south, rice as grain, noodles, or dumpling wrappers is the staple, replaced in the cooler north by wheat, formed into buns or noodles.
 Meat is held to be invigorating and, ideally, forms the backbone of any meal.
 Pork is the most common meat used, except in areas with a strong Muslim tradition where it’s replaced with mutton or beef.
 Fowl is considered especially good during old age or convalescence; most rural people in central and southern China seem to own a couple of chickens, and the countryside is littered with duck and geese farms.
-Fish and seafood are highly regarded and can be expensive – partly because local pollution means that they often have to be imported – as are rarer game meats.
+Fish and seafood are highly regarded and can be expensive, as are rarer game meats.

 Eggs – duck, chicken or quail – are a popular nationwide snack, often flavoured by hard-boiling in a mixture of tea, soy sauce and star anise.
 There’s also the so-called “thousand-year-old” variety, preserved for a few months in ash and straw – they look gruesome, with translucent brown albumen and green yolks, but actually have a delicate, brackish flavour.
 Dairy products serve limited purposes in China.
 Goat’s cheese and yoghurt are eaten in parts of Yunnan and the Northwest, but milk is considered fit only for children and the elderly and is not used in cooking.